TheLapisGoat/NetworksLab/Assignment2/README.md

 v1 contains the first version of the assignment, where the encryption key is sent as a character string to the server.

-v2 contains an updated version of the assignment, where the encryption key is sent as an integer to the server.
+v2 contains an updated version of the assignment, where the encryption key is sent as a 4-byte unsigned integer to the server.
 In this version, the key is first converted from host to network encoding, then sent to the server.
-The server then converts the key from network to host encoding.
-This is the intended way to send integers over a network.
+The server then converts the key from the network to host encoding.
+This is the intended way of sending integers over a network.